 Figure 3.
 Median fitted critical N dilution curve for each location x variety interaction shown as solid black line.
 Biomass and nitrogen concentration data used for fitting the statistical model are displayed as points with the median fitted linear-plateau curve for each sampling date shown as grey line.
 The number of samples [n] and the number of sampling dates [i] used to fit the linear-plateau curves are displayed for each location x variety interaction.

 For variety within location, parameter b significantly varied for varieties in Argentina and Canada while there were no significant differences in parameter b within either Belgium or Minnesota.
 For Argentina, Innovator had the greatest value for parameter b (0.211), followed by Gem Russet, Umatilla Russet, Markies Russet, and Bannock Russet (0.179, 0.165, 0.155, and 0.140, respectively).
 The difference between Innovator and Umatilla Russet, Markies Russet, and Bannock Russet was significant, while all other differences between varieties was not significant.
-For Canada, Russet Burbank had significantly greater value for parameter b (0.489) than Shepody (0.412).
+For Canada, Russet Burbank had a significantly greater value for parameter b (0.489) than Shepody (0.412).

 3.1.3.
 Correlations between Critical N Dilution Curve Parameters